N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [ ] Enforce https for all connections
 - [ ] Enforce https for the site
 - [ ] Fully Instrumented with Performance Stats
-- [ ] JSON or CSV Output
 - [ ] Entrophy Checks
-- [ ] If we find a .git directory in a localPath scan just ignore it and process the dir as localPath
+- [0] If we find a .git directory in a localPath scan just ignore it and process the dir as localPath
 - [ ] Cleanup issues in summary output
 - [ ] Add more debuging info
-- [ ] Alpha sort structs, functions, flags
+- [X] ~~Alpha sort structs, functions, flags~~
 - [ ] Need to list the flag defaults on the help screen
 - [ ] If no arg's are given for a command, then list the help screen
 - [ ] Only export the functions and variables necessary